d3sformal/debug-infra-gentests/README.md

     * `00-testing-alternatives` - bulletpoint-style thoughts on, pros/cons of and issues with various methods
 2. `sandbox`
     * `00-clang-ast` - explores source-level modification of the Clang's AST
+        * idea:
             * modify source code by inspecting and rewriting the AST
             * recompile modified source code with an instrumentation library
     * `01-llvm-ir` - explores LLVM IR modification
+        * idea:
             * compile source into LLVM Bitcode
-        * inspect and modify generated Bitcode by adding instructions (mostly just calls into an instrumentation library functions)
+            * inspect and modify generated Bitcode by adding instructions (mostly just calls into instrumentation library functions)
             * compile modified Bitcode with an instrumentation library
         * commands and results in `sandbox/01-llvm-ir/test-pass/working`